-Have you gotten a stain and have no idea on how to get rid of it?
-Fear not, here comes some of the hardest stains to erase with a few simple tricks.
+Have you gotten a stain and have no idea how to get rid of it?
+Fear not here comes some of the hardest stains to erase with a few simple tricks.
 Some things that you should have in mind before taking on the stain is that you should do all these things before you throw it into the washer and do not wait a few days before getting rid of it, because the longer you wait the harder it will be to get it away.
 Sometimes I say that you should use citric acid.
-You do this by mixing half a teaspoon of citric acid with one cup water.
-Delicate colors can be bleached by such treatment.
+You do this by mixing half a teaspoon of citric acid with one cup of water.
+Delicate colours can be bleached by such treatment.
 Remember that not all fabrics can withstand stain remover, test it first on the hem before you treat any other part of the garment.

 Now, place the fabric on a clean surface and that moisture, such as a white terry cloth towel or a paper towel.
-Start with a small amount of solvent and dab it on with a white cloth without rubbing and work it towards the center of the spot.
+Start with a small amount of solvent and dab it on with a white cloth without rubbing and work it towards the centre of the spot.
 Move the fabric that the garment is placed on so that you don’t let it be placed on a moist spot during the whole procedure.

 Berries: If you have got a berry stain on white fabric you should dip it into some hot water.

 Blood: Put some cold water on and some salt and then wash in cold water.

 Chocolate: If you have chocolate on your clothes, try and scrape as much as you can off and rub milk or soap before washing it in cold water.